PDF Archive

 Read MoreShared meals, quarterly concerts, and retreats that restore belonging and build trust across cultures.

-Read MoreBrowse photos and stories from Hannah's ministry work over the years Amigo programs, International Cafe, Visa Course, Weekend Away retreats, Singing Class, Sunday Bible Class, and the countless moments that have shaped lives and communities.
+Browse photos and stories from Hannah's years of ministry in the UK through International Cafe, Visa Course, Weekend Away retreats, Singing Class, Sunday Bible Class, and everyday moments, alongside the continuing story of Amigo ministry in South Korea.

 No items found in this category yet.
 We are currently updating the archive.